MicrosoftDocs/learn/learn-pr/azure/msid-django-web-app-sign-in/includes/7-summary.md

 Your banking company needed to provide its users access to protected resources.
 You needed to create a secure web app that asks the users to authenticate themselves before getting access to these resources.

 The Microsoft identity platform helps you build applications that your users and customers can sign in to by using several identity types.
 You created a Django web app and secured it by using the Microsoft identity platform.
-You created a single-tenant app registration in an Azure AD tenant and configured a Django web app by using the app registration details.
+You created a single-tenant app registration in an Azure Active Directory (Azure AD) tenant and configured a Django web app by using the app registration details.
 Finally, by using the Microsoft identity web library for Python, you authenticated users by using their sign-in credentials: username and password.

 If the banking company decided to build its own authentication system, it would have to: